Using a Fashion Mood Board to Design Your Clothing Line

 If you are a tactile person who prefers putting things together with your hands, a physical mood board may be better suited for you.
-These can be made of cork, cardboard, foam board, or even white board.
+These can be made of cork, cardboard, foam board, or even whiteboard.
 The benefit of using a physical board is that you can add drawings, strings, thread, glitter, crafts, fabric swatches—whatever makes you feel inspired!
-This makes it easy to truly draw inspiration from all kinds of sources and easily remove things that don’t fit the overall theme.
+This makes it easy to draw inspiration from all kinds of sources.
+It also allows you easily remove things that don’t fit the overall theme.

-Physical mood boards also make it easier to collaborate with a team on different ideas you have for your clothing line.
-So if you are working with an extended group of creatives, you can plan meetings to come up with design concepts and easily group things together by category on a larger mood board.
+Physical mood boards also make it easier to collaborate with a team on different ideas for your clothing line.
+So if you are working with an extended group of creatives, you can plan meetings to develop design concepts and easily group things by category on a larger mood board.

 Digital Mood Boards

 If you aren’t much into drawing and creating collages, a digital mood board might suit you.

 A fashion mood board allows you to collect images and ideas right on your computer.
 No need to cut pictures from magazines or collect physical fabric swatches.
 You can compile images as you go about your day.
 After, put them together using web design tools or graphic design programs like Photoshop.
 These allow you to drag and drop images and arrange them to your liking.
 Websites likeCanva also provide fashion mood board templates that you can use to curate your digital board.

 The benefit of using digital mood boards is that you can identify the exact color swatches you want to use in your designs.
 So if you want to incorporate the Pantone color of the year into your new collection, you can sample the exact color and integrate it into your mood board.
 In fact, Photoshop allows you to upload color palettes from Pantone and change the colors of your images to match.